igordzie97/cypress-api-automation/README.md

 - **Docker** - containerization

 ## Structure
-Project structure is divided into:
+Project structure is organised similar to Page Object Pattern - Controller (similarity to Page), Controller Methods (similarity to Page Objects).
+Folders are divided into:
 - **controllerPaths/** - defined controllers with their specific methods.
 Each method has specific values: http method, url, headers, body, query strings.
 - **dataTypes/** - contains all interfaces for dataSet.
 - **dataSet/** - contains all defined set with specific data (based on interfaces from dataTypes).